IOPConnect

 Whether you are a recent graduate, a postgraduate or thinking of changing your career to one in teaching, we thought you may be interested in reading this case study on Physics World on one of our recent IOP scholars.
 After many years working in industry our scholar Alastair made the leap from an engineering industry career into the classroom, after completing his initial teacher training (ITT) course.

-IOP Teacher Training Scholarships
+IOP Teacher Training Scholarships: apply now

-Find out more about the scholarships
+Find out more about the scholarships and apply now

 How to become a physics teacher